State of knowledge

 %APPDATA%\estos\ProCall <Version>

-The ProCall mobile app does not store any security-relevant data locally on the smartphone.
+The ProCall Mobile app does not store any security-relevant data locally on the smartphone.

-ProCall MacOS client
+ProCall Client for MacOS

-The ProCall client for MacOS does not save any data locally.
+The ProCall Client for MacOS does not save any data locally.

 ProCall UCServer